 HOW MUCH MONEY CAN I APPLY FOR?

-Applicants can apply for up to $25,000 for Digital Media.
+Applicants can apply for up to Thirty Thousand Dollars ($30,000) from the Digital Media Fund.

 MUST I RAISE A CERTAIN AMOUNT OF MONEY BEFORE I SUBMIT FOR FUNDS WITH LPB?

 No, it isn’t necessary to have raised a certain level of funding to submit.
-However, if the project is selected for funding, it must be ready to be completed with the funds awarded from LPB within 12 to 18 months after receiving funds.
+However, if the project is selected for funding, it must be ready to be completed and delivered with the funds awarded from LPB within 12 to 15 months after receiving funds.

 AM I REQUIRED TO HAVE A FISCAL SPONSOR?

 A fiscal sponsor is not mandatory.
-It is up to the producer whether or not they feel a fiscal sponsor is necessary.
+It is up to the filmmaker whether or not they feel a fiscal sponsor is necessary.

 HOW LONG DO I HAVE TO COMPLETE MY FUNDED PROJECT?

-The producer will be required to complete the project within 12 to 18 months in accordance with the LPB Web Content Agreement which outlines a project description, budget and delivery schedule.
-If a producer fails to comply with the terms and conditions of the production agreement, LPB may require the producer to return funds provided for the project.
-Producers will also be required to deobligate any portion of funding contemplated under an agreement which has not been spent or paid out by LPB to a Producer within four (4) years from the end of the fiscal year in which the agreement is entered into with Producer.
+The filmmaker will be required to complete the project within Twelve (12) to fifteen (15) months in accordance with the LPB Web Content Agreement which outlines a project description, budget and delivery schedule.
+If a filmmaker fails to comply with the terms and conditions of the production agreement, LPB may require the filmmaker to return funds provided for the project.
+Filmmakers will also be required to deobligate any portion of funding contemplated under an agreement which has not been spent or paid out by LPB to a Filmmaker within four (4) years from the end of the fiscal year in which the agreement is entered into with Filmmaker.

 WHO HAS EDITORIAL CONTROL OF THE PROJECT?